images

 1 L as in Walking associative words and photographs

-4 talking about the project on Export Radio, broadcast Match Point #2 Futurism
+4 talking about the project on Export Radio, broadcast Match Point #2 Futurisms

 06. L as in Walking